radishconcepts/WordPress-GitHub-Plugin-Updater/README.md

 	<pre>
 	<?php
+	if (is_admin()) { // note the use of is_admin() to double check that this is happening in the admin
 		$config = array(
 			'slug' => plugin_basename(__FILE__), // this is the slug of your plugin 'proper_folder_name' => 'plugin-name', // this is the name of the folder your plugin lives in 'api_url' => 'https://api.github.com/repos/jkudish/WordPress-GitHub-Plugin-Updater', // the github API url of your github repo
 			'raw_url' => 'https://raw.github.com/jkudish/WordPress-GitHub-Plugin-Updater', // the github raw url of your github repo
 			'github_url' => 'https://github.com/jkudish/WordPress-GitHub-Plugin-Updater', // the github url of your github repo
 			'zip_url' => 'https://github.com/jkudish/JigoShop-Software-Add-on/zipball/master', // the zip url of the github repo
 			'requires' => '3.0', // which version of WordPress does your plugin require?
 			'tested' => '3.3', // which version of WordPress is your plugin tested up to?
 		);
 		new wp_github_updater($config);
+	}
 	</pre>

 * In your Github repository, you will need to include the following line (formatted exactly like this) anywhere in your Readme file:

-	`~Current Version:1.0.1~`
+	`~Current Version:1.0.2~`

 * You will need to update the version number anytime you update the plugin, this will ultimately let the plugin know that a new version is available.